Happy man driving

 If your driving ban lasts more than two years, you'll lose your no-claims bonus (NCB).
 This also increases the cost of your car insurance.

 Motorists are legally obliged to have car insurance.
 If you are caught driving without insurance it is a mandatory court appearance and 5 penalty points on conviction.
-This will make it much harder for your to get insurance down the line.
+This will make it much harder for you to get insurance down the line.

 If you have penalty points or a driving ban, and you are worried about getting car insurance, just be honest and upfront with your insurance provider.
 This will enable them to give you the best car insurance quote for your circumstances.